-Chapter 6.4. is designed for the implementation of general biosecurity measures in intensive poultry production.
-Chapter 6.5. is an example of a specific on-farm prevention and control plan for the non-listed food-borne pathogenic agent Salmonella in poultry.
+Chapter 6.5. is designed for the implementation of general biosecurity measures in intensive poultry production.
+Chapters 6.6., 6.13. and 6.14. provide recommendations for some specific on-farm prevention and control plans for the unlisted food-borne pathogenic agent Salmonella as part of the Veterinary Services mission to prevent, eliminate or control food safety hazards in animal production.

-Chapter 6.11. deals specifically with the zoonotic risk associated with the movements of non-human primates and gives standards for certification, transportation and import conditions for these animals.
+Chapter 6.12. deals specifically with the zoonotic risk associated with the movements of non-human primates and gives standards for certification, transportation and import conditions for these animals.